San Francisco 49ers vs. Chicago Bears NFL Week 8 Odds, Plays and Insights for October 31, 2021

 - The 49ers and their opponents have scored an average of 48.3 points per game in 2020, 8.8 more than Sunday's total.

-- The 44.9 PPG average total in Bears games this season is 5.4 points more than this game's over/under.
+- The 39.5-point total for this game is 5.4 points below the 44.9 points per game average total in Bears games this season.

 49ers stats and trends

-- This season, the 49ers are winless ATS when entering a game as a favorite of 4 points or more.
+- This season, the 49ers are winless against the spread when entering a game as a favorite of 4 points or more.

-- San Francisco's games this year have gone over the point total three times in seven opportunities (42.9%).
+- San Francisco has hit the over in 42.9% of its opportunities this year (three times over seven games with a set point total).

 - When San Francisco scores more than 23.1 points, it is 0-2 against the spread and 1-1 overall.

-- In games that San Francisco piles up over 341.9 yards, the team is 0-2 against the spread and 1-1 overall.
+- When San Francisco picks up over 341.9 yards, the team is 0-2 against the spread and 1-1 overall.

-- This year, the 49ers have turned the ball over 11 times, three more than the Bears' takeaways (8).
+- The 49ers have turned the ball over 11 times this season, three more turnovers than the Bears have forced (8).

 - Click over to SISportsbook and find the latest spread, moneyline and total for San Francisco's matchup with the Bears.